-The Isabella Freedman Jewish Retreat Center was originally incorporated in 1897 as the Jewish Working Girls Vacation Society.
+The Isabella Freedman Jewish Retreat Center, now a part of Hazon, was originally incorporated in 1897 as the Jewish Working Girls Vacation Society.

-In 1956, the agency moved to its current home in Falls Village, CT, and began serving a new segment of the Jewish community, senior adults.
+In 1956, the agency moved to its current home in Falls Village, CT, and began serving senior adults within the Jewish community.
 Camp Freedman has been offering programs for Jewish senior adults every summer since then.

-In 1994, in partnership with Surprise Lake Camp, the Teva Learning Center was developed as an innovative experiential learning program for Jewish elementary school students that integrates ecology, Jewish spirituality, and environmental activism.
-Each fall, Teva serves over 900 students from Jewish day schools throughout New England, who come to Isabella Freedman for four-day programs.
+In 1994, Isabella Freedman partnered with Surprise Lake Camp to develop the Teva Learning Center as an innovative experiential learning program for Jewish elementary school students that integrates ecology, Jewish spirituality, and environmental activism.
+Every fall, over 900 students from Jewish day schools throughout New England come to Isabella Freedman to attend Teva’s educational programs.